 From corporate oblivion …

 I keep hearing a phrase being bandied about, encouraging people to ‘find their reason why’.
 It makes me roll my eyes a little, but I do get what it means.
-Back in the day I worked towards a higher salary and more impressive job title, as well as for the buzz of making cool stuff happen.
+Before, I worked towards a higher salary and more impressive job title, as well as for the buzz of making cool stuff happen.

 … to inspiration

 I thrive in an atmosphere of challenge and adrenaline.
-Show me a problem and I will project manage you out of it if I possibly can.
+Show me a problem and I will project manage you out of it.
 I’ll always offer the highest level of energy I can manage at work and being empowered to work in this way is important to me.

 But these days it’s just as important that I feel I am making a difference.
 My perspective has changed.
 Leaving the huge faceless corporate world far behind and growing (a little!) older means I am more in tune with my own ethics and beliefs.